heitorPB/arduino-sizeof/README.md

 each data type depends on the compiler implementation you use.
 This code aims to produce a table for reference.

-Compile the code and upload it to your arduino board and open the serial port monitor.
+Compile the code, upload it to your arduino board and open the serial port monitor.